 GETTING AROUND VALLETTA

 Although hilly in places, the simplest way to get around Valletta is on foot. it’s compact and easy to walk from one side to the other.
-If you struggle on your feet at any point, there is a mini bus service around the cramped streets operated by the Maltese Bus Company.
+If you struggle on your feet at any point, there is a mini bus service around the cramped streets operated by Malta Public Transport.
 Similarly, public transport around the rest of the island is reliable, regular and economic – especially if you buy a travel card to use.
+We bought the Tallinja 7 day card with unlimited journeys.
 Taxis are good too if you’re in a hurry, but bear in mind that traffic jams are common place in Malta!

 MORE ON VALLETTA